openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

         }
     }

-For authentication processes which require multiple roundtrips, the Identity service implementation may return an HTTP 401 Not Authorized with additional information for the next authentication step.
+For authentication processes which require multiple round trips, the Identity service implementation may return an HTTP 401 Not Authorized with additional information for the next authentication step.